Redmi: 2019

 In January 2019, Xiaomi officially announced Redmi to be a separate sub-brand, distinct from Xiaomi.

 On 10 January 2019, Redmi unveiled the Redmi Note 7 and Note 7 Pro, the first phones in the Redmi series with a 48-megapixel rear camera.
-The Note 7 has a Samsung GM1 image sensor, and the Note 7 Pro has a Sony IMX586 48MP image sensor.
+The Note 7 has a Samsung GM1 image sensor, and the Note 7 Pro has a Sony IMX586 48 MP image sensor.
 The Note 7 is powered by the Qualcomm Snapdragon 660 Octa-Core Processor clocked at 2.2 GHz, and the Note 7 Pro has an 11 nm Qualcomm Snapdragon 675 Octa-Core Processor clocked at 2.0 GHz.
-The Note 7 is available with 3GB RAM with 32GB storage, 4GB RAM with 64GB storage and 6GB RAM with 64GB storage.
-It has a 4,000mAh battery with Quick Charge 4.0.
+The Note 7 is available with 3 GB RAM with 32 GB storage, 4 GB RAM with 64 GB storage and 6 GB RAM with 64 GB storage.
+It has a 4,000 mAh battery with Quick Charge 4.0.
 The Redmi Note 7 series of smartphones is one of the best-selling Redmi phones; over 20 million devices were sold in the 7 months from their introduction.

 The Redmi K20 and K20 Pro (also marketed as the Mi 9T) are Redmi's first foray into the flagship market.
 The phone was launched along with the Redmi 7A in China on 28 May.
 The K20 Pro is powered by the flagship Snapdragon 855 processor while the K20 is powered by the newly released Snapdragon 730 and Redmi 7A is a less expensive phone with Snapdragon 439.
 Redmi Note 8 and Note 8 Pro were launched on 29 August, and Redmi 8 and 8A were announced in October 2019.

 After emerging as a sub-brand of Xiaomi, Redmi employed the same Smartphone & AIoT dual core strategy as Xiaomi, and branched out to different product categories such as smart TVs, notebook PCs.
 Xiaomi also forayed into home appliances such as washing machine, and products such as luggage.